Love Me for a Reason

-"Love Me for a Reason" is a song by Johnny Bristol.
-It was recorded most famously by the Osmonds, and released in 1974.
-Twenty years later, Boyzone covered the song.
+"Love Me for a Reason" is a song by American musician Johnny Bristol.
+It was recorded most famously by American family music group the Osmonds, and released in 1974.
+Twenty years later, Irish boy band Boyzone covered the song.
 Both versions were successful, reaching the top 10 of the charts in many countries.

 Original song and covers

 The original version by Johnny Bristol, from his 1974 album Hang On In There Baby, was released as a single on MGM in 1974, but "Love Me for a Reason" quickly became associated with another MGM act, the Osmonds.
-It was their last top ten hit on the Billboard Hot 100 singles chart, reaching number 10; it peaked at number two on the Billboard Adult Contemporary chart.
+It was their last top ten hit on the US Billboard Hot 100 singles chart, reaching number 10; it peaked at number two on the Billboard Adult Contemporary chart.
 In the UK Singles Chart it fared even better, spending three weeks at the top in August 1974.
 There was a lovers rock version of the song issued on Trojan records in 1976, credited to the Fabulous Five Inc (aka Fab Five Inc), that scored well in Jamaica and in the United Kingdom.